EuripideH/skill-bouddha/README.md

 ## Buddha-quote
-List of quotes from Bouddha
+List of quotes from Buddha

 ## Description
 Mycroft can tell several famous quotes from Buddha